 Dual Master of Business Administration / Master of Science in Finance

-Earn an MBA alongside your MSF for excellent career potential at the intersection of business and finance.
-You’ll apply separately to both programs, completing core full-time MBA requirements in your first year, then spending your second year on MSF track and MBA elective requirements, then finishing with an MSF project in the summer of the following year.
-Both degrees will be awarded in August under this option.
+Earn an MSF alongside your MBA for excellent opportunities wherever business and finance go hand in hand.
+Apply separately to both programs, completing core MBA requirements in your first year, then spending your second year on the MSF track.
+You’ll need to apply to both programs separately and complete a total of 68 units.
+Both degrees will be awarded at the same time in May upon graduation.

 Students may also elect to complete their Master's in Finance coursework in a fifth semester (with the option of completing a summer master's finance project), graduating with the both the MBA and MSF degrees in December.